Souterrain

 HOME

-She is a Member of the Institute for Archaeologists (MIfA) with expertise in Research and Development.
+She is a Member of the Chartered Institute for Archaeologists (MCIfA) with expertise in Research and Development.

 She graduated in Archaeology from Universidad Autonoma de Madrid in 1997.
 After attaining a wide experience of archaeological fieldwork she went on to specialize in GIS, graduating with a Masters degree in 2001.
 Other professional achievements include the development of a GIS for CINDOC (Spanish Council for Scientific Research) in 2001 and directorship of the Cancho Gordo GIS Research Project in northern Madrid, between 1997 and 2000 (publication soon to come out at the proceedings of the Computer Applications and Quantitative Methods in Archaeology UK (CAAUK) Chapter meetings).

-Her current research projects include 3-dimensional surveys of the Roman villas of Torre Aquila, near Mérida and Carranque (Toledo), both in Spain, and the Norman castle of Hartshill in Warwickshire.
+Her current research projects include 3-dimensional surveys of the Talayotic site of Torre d'en Gaumes, Menorca, the roman villas of Torre Aguila, near Mérida and Carranque (Toledo), all in Spain, and the Norman castle of Hartshill in Warwickshire.

 Specialises in the preparation of Schemes of Archaeological Resource Management and Mitigation; Project Management (including Pre-determination / pre-application consultancy); Desk-based Assessment; and Near-surface Geophysics.